sarroutbi/rustspyder/README.md

 A web crawling robot, written in Rust.

 ## Configuration
-Ideally, all configuration for the robot will be performed via configuration files.
+Ideally, all configuration for the robot will be performed through configuration files.
 The unique parameters to provide to binary should be:

 1. verbosity
 2. help